Marxophone: Technology

 Because the hammers are made of white lead, the instrument sheds small amounts of lead powder.
 Musicians who actively use this instrument have adopted the practice of coating the hammers in Epoxy glue, which does not affect the sound but stops the wearing away of the hammers (and prevents the poisoning of children, cats and other small creatures).

 In addition to being limited to the keys of C major and A minor (and modal variants), the Marxophone is partially limited to certain tempos because of the rate at which the hammers bounce on the strings.
 The fixed pulse rate of the hammer strike fits the music best when it is a power-of-two denominated fraction of the pulse of the music, in other words an 8th, 16th, 32nd, or 64th note of the performance tempo.

-Variants on the Marxophone idea include the "Hammer-Jammer," a hammer-frame that attaches to the fingerboard—and the 2010 "Marxoguitar" created by Ranjit Bhatnagar. which attaches to an electric guitar at the bridge to produce a Marxophone-like tremolo effect.
+Variants on the Marxophone idea include the "Hammer-Jammer," a hammer-frame that attaches to the fingerboard, and the 2010 "Marxoguitar" created by Ranjit Bhatnagar, which attaches to an electric guitar at the bridge to produce a Marxophone-like tremolo effect.

 Modern day use

 The Marxophone did not become widely known to the general public, but recording artists have occasionally used it.
-The Doors and John Prine used its unique sound on studio recordings of the 1960s and '70s and it was still used more recently by notable figures such as Norway's Avant-Garde musician Sturle Dagsland and the American rock bands Stone Temple Pilots and Incubus.
+The Doors and John Prine used its unique sound on studio recordings of the 1960s and 1970s, and it was still used more recently by notable figures such as Norway's avant-garde musician Sturle Dagsland and the American rock bands Stone Temple Pilots and Incubus.

 The instrument was prominently used in the soundtrack of the BBC's series Dirk Gently.

-The alternative rock band They Might Be Giants used the Marxophone on Tippecanoe and Tyler Too.
+The alternative rock band They Might Be Giants used the Marxophone on "Tippecanoe and Tyler Too".

+The Marxophone was also featured in the album Yankee Hotel Foxtrot by alternative country band Wilco in "I Am Trying to Break Your Heart".

+Jeff Taylor played the Marxophone on the 2021 Robert Plant and Alison Krauss album Raise the Roof.

+Death Cab for Cutie keyboardist Zac Rae played the Marxophone on the band's 2026 Tiny Desk concert performance of "Soul Meets Body".